Restaurant CAM Overcharges: What Small Owners Miss on NNN Leases

 If the combined fees exceed the lease's management fee cap, the difference is an overcharge.
 The issue is that many restaurant leases were drafted to cap "the management fee" without anticipating that landlords would add separately labeled fee categories.

-What to check: Add up every fee category — management, administrative, supervisory, asset management, coordination — and compare the total against the single management fee cap in your lease.
+Here's the thing: the overcharge structure is not an exotic calculation error.
+It is a labeling practice.
+What to check: Add up every fee category, management, administrative, supervisory, asset management, coordination, and compare the total against the single management fee cap in your lease.
 If the aggregate exceeds the cap, the excess is recoverable.

 The overcharge occurs when landlords reclassify controllable expenses as non-controllable to avoid the cap.
 Landscaping contracts labeled as "natural area management"; parking lot maintenance coded as "environmental compliance"; security labeled as "safety infrastructure."
 Each reclassification moves an expense outside the cap calculation.